SilicorniO/webui/README.md

  * showLogs: Show live information.
  * viewLogs: Identifier of the tag where you want to see the logs if the console is not right for you.
  * dimens: Allows to create reference to different sizes.
 It is better to use variables for dimensions and change it depending of the size of device.
+ * attribute: You can define the name of the attribute to use with web-ui.
+NOTE: If you are using react you need this attribute starts with 'data-'.
  * screenModes: You can define different "ui" attributes to use for each width of the device.
 Check the examples for more information.

    ```html